vjeantet/bitfan/processors/template/readme.md

 ### target
 * Value type is string
-* Default value is `"generated"`
+* Default value is `"output"`

 Define the target field for placing the template execution result.
-If this setting is omitted, the data will be stored in the "data" field
+If this setting is omitted, the data will be stored in the "output" field